 The measurement shall be a conducted measurement using a connection to the EUT antenna interface.
 All amplitudes shall be adjusted for cable loss to be representative of the antenna interface of the EUT.

-spectrum analyser shall be configured to the following settings:

 Unless otherwise noted below, the spectrum analyser shall be configured to the following settings:

 Trigger level: As appropriate for input power and attenuation.